Homemade Apple Cider

 Equipment

 Large Stock Pot: Making apple cider is very similar to making stock, just with different ingredients.
-So you will like want to use a tall stock pot, something large enough to hold all the ingredients plus enough water to cover—ours was 12 quarts and we had more than enough room.
+So you will want to use a tall stock pot, something large enough to hold all the ingredients plus enough water to cover—ours was 12 quarts and we had more than enough room.

 Fine Mesh Strainer: You will need to strain all the solids out at the end, so using a fine mesh wire strainer can be very helpful.

-Funnel: If you are planning on bottling your cider afterwards it’s a good idea to pick up a small funnel.
+Funnel: If you are planning on bottling your cider afterwards, it’s a good idea to pick up a small funnel.
 You don’t want to loose any of that long-simmer cider due to spillage.

 Sealable Glass Jars or Bottles: Either large sealable Mason Jars or sealable swing-top bottles (pictured) will work great for storing the cider.